Skip to contents

 add_administration(sdtm, extrt = "EXAMPLINIB", analyte = "RS2023") %>%

-The ‘LB’ domain within this sdtm object contains baseline creatinine data which can be used to calculate the individual baseline creatinine clearance as an estimate for glomerular filtration rate (eGFR).
-Baseline covariates are created using ’add_baseline()`.
+Let’s add some further baseline data to our nif object.
+The serum creatinine concentration can be used to calculate the individual baseline creatinine clearance as an estimate for glomerular filtration rate (eGFR).

 nif_poc <- nif_poc %>%